-- Recorded no incident of non-compliance with the relevant laws and regulations relating to social and economic that could potentially result in internal disciplinary action or public allegation. - Complied with the principles and guidelines set out in the Code of Governance 2018, where appropriate. - Recorded no incident of non-compliance with management controls and procedures. - Recorded no incident of non-compliance on data privacy. - Achieved targets set for FY2022.
+- Recorded no incident of noncompliance with the relevant laws and regulations relating to social and economic that could potentially result in internal disciplinary action or public allegation. - Complied with the principles and guidelines set out in the Code of Governance 2018, where appropriate. - Recorded no incident of noncompliance with management controls and procedures. - Recorded no incident of noncompliance on cybersecurity and data privacy. - Achieved targets set for FY23.

-- Maintain no incident of non-compliance with the relevant laws and regulations in the social and economic aspect. - Maintain no incident of non-compliance with management controls and procedures. - Continue to monitor and update the adequacy of the management controls and procedures as the Group reviews the impacts of climate-related issues on its operations and expansion plans. - Maintain our track record of zero incidents of non-compliance on data privacy.
+- Maintain no incident of non-compliance with the relevant laws and regulations in the social and economic aspect. - Maintain no incident of non-compliance with management controls and procedures. - Continue to monitor and update the adequacy of the management controls and procedures as the Group reviews the impacts of climate-related issues on its operations and expansion plans. - Maintain our track record of zero incidents of non-compliance on cybersecurity and data privacy.
+Anti-Corruption